Anthropology and Sociology of Contemporary South Asia

 Please see the registration procedure below.

-Modern South Asian societies are characterized as much by unity, as by hierarchy and difference.
-Home to a growing and increasingly wealthy urban middle class, South Asia still has some of the world’s most abject poverty.
-While influential movements demand equality and social justice perceptions of essential inequality between various groups of people, as well as between men and women remain pervasive.
-In South Asia, the markers of belonging vary from caste, class, religion, education, ethnicity to regionality and nationality.
-While presented as immutable, notions of belonging are deeply fashioned by political and social contexts.
-So, how have conceptualisations of and practices relating to caste changed in recent decades?
-What is the role of religion in people’s lives, and how is religion redefined in a context where modernity and secularism are played out?
-What is the importance of religion or ethnicity in people’s lives?
-And what does it mean to belong to one of the indigenous groups?
-Combining historical and anthropological perspectives, the course addresses various notions of belonging, and the significance that is attributed to these in present day South Asia.
+South Asia includes India, Pakistan, Bangladesh, Sri Lanka, Nepal, Bhutan and the Maledives.
+These countries share a common cultural realm and a common history, which goes back far beyond the erstwhile British colonial state.
+South Asia is a region of sharp contrasts, in which tradition and modernity combine.
+South Asian societies are characterized as much by unity, as by hierarchy and difference.
+Home to a growing and increasingly wealthy urban middle class, South Asia continues to harbour some of the world’s most abject poverty.
+While influential movements demand equality and social justice, perceptions of essential inequality between various groups of people, as well as between men and women, remain pervasive.
+In South Asia markers of belonging are many.
+These vary from caste, class, religion, education and ethnicity to regionality and nationality.
+While in the public debate often presented as immutable, notions of belonging have always been, and continue to be, deeply fashioned by political and social contexts.
+So, how does the amazing cultural diversity of South Asia sustain and renew itself, as traditions gain new significances?
+How are conceptualisations of and practices relating to caste changing in recent decades?
+In what ways is class gaining new relevances, and how does that transform the kind of relationships that tie people to one another?
+What are new importances attributed to indigeneity?
+How is religion redefined in contexts where modernity and secularism are gaining ground?
+Combining an anthropological and a sociological perspective, this course analyses the changing meanings of distinct notions of belonging in modern South Asia.

 Mode of instruction

 Total 2×5 ECTS = 280 study hours (sbu)

 lectures and discussions: 12 × 3 hours (54 sbu)

 literature: 1116 pages (186 sbu)